Renewing your registration before you return to NZ

 If you hold a New Zealand teaching qualification, and have been teaching overseas, you’ll need to get the following things sorted before you can teach again in New Zealand:

-- Confirm your registration status with the Education Council of Aotearoa New Zealand.
+- Confirm your registration status with the Teaching Council of Aotearoa New Zealand.

 - Obtain police clearance from any overseas country where you have lived for 12 months or more in the last 10 years.
 (It’s much easier to get police clearance before returning to NZ.
 If you apply for it from NZ, you may experience considerable delays).